DanielNunesPT/inf22tig21/ReadMe.md

-# My example work assignment Title
+# Animais em vias de extinsão
-Repository to host the project developed for 'some class', a fisrt year subject at SOMESCHOOL.
-Developed by Group ALPHA : [@betaniasan](https://www.github.com/betaniasan), [@DanielNunesPT](https://www.github.com/DanielNunesPT), [@nevesvasco](https://www.github.com/nevesvasco).
+Repository to host the project developed for 'Tecnologias de Internet', a first year subject at Universidade da Maia.
+Developed by Group 21 : [@betaniasan](https://www.github.com/betaniasan), [@DanielNunesPT](https://www.github.com/DanielNunesPT), [@nevesvasco](https://www.github.com/nevesvasco).

 # Short theme description
-An example report using markdown on Github.
-This documentation is writen using Markdown.
-Here is a link to the basic syntax, but an extended syntax is also available.
-If you're starting with Markdown, you may want to try a Markdown Tutorial and read the getting started section.
+The project involves gathering data on endangered animals, their habitats, and the factors threatening their survival.
+The group delve into the ecological dynamics of these species, studying their behavior, reproduction patterns, and interactions within their ecosystems.

 # Repository organization
 Please help reader navigate around describing how the repository is organized by providing links